 Recovery Love and Care’s Mission:

-Helping women live a life full of self-compassion, self-love, and body appreciation through the practice of self-care!
+Helping ALL women live a life full of self-compassion, self-love, and body appreciation through the practice of self-care and Eating Disorder awareness!
 Advocating for Eating Disorder Recovery, and shedding light on the many myths and truths surround Eating Disorders.
 We can ALL love our bodies and have a healthy and SAFE relationship with food and exercise!!

 Self-care is at the crux of all of our successes in life!
 We cannot and will not lead a successful, happy, and healthy life without a daily implementation of self-care!
 With Self-care comes a state of awareness and compassion; I refer to these concepts as self-awareness and self-compassion.
 This brand as a whole is to help individuals find self-love, self-compassion and self-appreciation through the practice of self-care!

 Within Eating Disorder Recovery, or any recovery for that matter, self-care is one of the crucial aspects in order to truly reach a state of well being.

 Self-care is an integral part of the healing process for the mind, body and soul.